Sport in Nigeria: Association football

 The Nigerian national football team, nicknamed the "Super Eagles", is the national team of Nigeria, run by the Nigeria Football Federation (NFF).
 According to the FIFA World Rankings, Nigeria ranks 42nd and holds the sixth-highest place among the African nations.
 The highest position Nigeria ever reached on the ranking was 5th, in April 1994.
 Supporters of English football clubs like Manchester United, Arsenal, Manchester City, Liverpool and Chelsea often segregate beyond the traditional tribal and even religious divide to share their common cause in Premier League teams.

 Basketball

 Nigeria's national basketball team made the headlines internationally when it became the first African team to beat the United States men's national team.
 In earlier years, Nigeria qualified for the 2012 Summer Olympics as it beat heavily favoured world elite teams such as Greece and Lithuania.
 Nigeria has been home to numerous internationally recognised basketball players in the world's top leagues in America, Europe and Asia.
 These players include Basketball Hall of Famer Hakeem Olajuwon, and later players in the NBA.
 The Nigerian Premier League has become one of the biggest and most-watched basketball competitions in Africa.
 The games have aired on Kwese TV and have averaged a viewership of over a million people.

+Attendances

+The average home league attendances in the 2024 NBBF Premier League: